 The Audit Committee and the Board believe that the continued retention of KPMG as our independent registered public accounting firm is in the best interest of Price Group and our stockholders.

-We recommend that you vote FOR this proposal.
+Recommendation of the Board We recommend that you vote FOR this proposal.
+Vote Required